dark-N00B/IPtv/README.md

 http://github.com/dark-N00B/IPtv/blob/master/xmltv.xml?raw=true

 ### Contact
-Report Not Working links or Channels here: https://t.me/dark_noob
+If you want to submit your playlist here, or report Not Working links or Channels, contact here: https://t.me/dark_noob